drata/drata-agent/README.md

 ## Drata Support

-Drata currently tests on and supports Ubuntu 20 & 22, Windows 10 & 11, and MacOS 12 & 13.
+Drata supports the latest and previous major LTS versions of Ubuntu, Windows, and macOS.

 Please see Drata help for the most up-to-date support information.